 Starting with the play-offs phase of the tournament (cf. Section 6.1) the game must be won by one of the teams by a higher score.
-If after the regular game time there is a draw, the game will automatically and without interruption be extended by 5 more minutes.
+If after the regular game time there is a draw, the game will automatically and without interruption be extended by 5 more minutes, unless both teams scored zero points.
 If after five minutes there is still no winner, the team scoring the first points during the extension will win.
-If no points were scored a coin toss decides.
+If the draw cannot be resolved and a winner is required a coin toss decides.